 Travelling through the canal at a slow pace is therapeutic, allowing for time to relax your body and your mind.
 With a top speed of approximately four kilometres per hour, there’s no choice but to take time out.
 For those active people or just ones that can never sit still for too long, like me, the daily activities are the perfect accompaniment.

+One of the keys to making this one of the best barge cruises in France has to be the extra activities that are included in the itinerary.
 During the week we were fortunate to visit some amazing locations and meet incredible people.
 Apart from the medieval city of Carcassonne, most of the destinations were not areas regularly visited by large numbers of tourists.
 We spent time with the matriarch of a vineyard that has been in the one family for 400 years.
 Drinking their wine, as great as it was, became secondary to the conversation with her.

 Chef Valérie took us to the covered Les Halles market in Narbonne, introducing us to some of her favourite local suppliers and encouraging us to taste as we went.
 We spent time exploring old villages perched high on hilltops, walked through caves, went hunting for treasure and listened to Russian singers in a cathedral.